StarkCaptain/solarwinds-perfstackapi/README.md

 ## Prerequisites

-You need to enable basic authentication on the api2 virtual directory in IIS on any web servers hosting the solarwinds website.
+You need to enable basic authentication on the api2 virtual directory in IIS on all web servers hosting the solarwinds website.

 ## Getting Started